wp-plugins/si-contact-form/trunk/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.0.1 =
+- (26 Aug 2009) fixed deprecated ereg_replace and eregi functions for PHP 5.3+ compatibility when error warnings are on

 = 1.0 =
 - (26 Aug 2009) Initial Release